joakimif/conv1d-depression/README.md

+# Master's thesis - Joakim Frogner

-# 1-D CNNs on motor activity data for detection of depression
+## 1-D CNNs on motor activity data for detection of depression

-This repository contains the source code for the experiments in my master thesis at the University of Oslo.
+This repository contains the source code for the experiments in my master's thesis at the University of Oslo.